AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 Upon successful execution or failure, the Telegram bot will send you messages.
 Alternatively, you may modify the script to monitor it with any monitoring system such as Zabbix or Grafana.

-Place the wipe_script.sh file in your server folder.
+Place the wipe_script.sh file in your server folder. add execute permission to file with chmod +x /path/to/wipe_script.sh

 You can manually run it by executing ./wipe_script.sh.